 Malaria-free Safari Options

-- Spray yourself with insect repellent in the late afternoon just before sunset.
-Especially around the ankles.
+- Spray with repellent with DEET or picaridin in late afternoon, especially around the ankles

 Note: Malaria for safari visitors is extremely rare.
-Just to put it in context, none of our clients have ever contracted malaria.
+Just to put it in context, none of our clients – over 30 years – have ever contracted malaria.
 However people living in these areas for many months are more at risk.

 Though malaria is a major disease in Africa, it is also important to put it into perspective.
 If you are worried, then lessen the risk by visiting at a lower risk time ie. the dry winter months (typically May to mid September).